-- 8.40 Table 8.15 shows changes to the self-build register in the 2020-21 base period.
-It shows that there have been 8 additions to Part 1 of the register and 8 additions to Part 2 in that time.
+8.41 Table 8.17 shows changes to the self-build register in the 2021-22 base period.
+It shows that there have been 7 additions to Part 1 of the register and 8 additions to Part 2 in that time.
 It is worth noting that there have been changes to the way the register operates since its introduction.
 On 1st April 2019, the Council introduced a test of sufficient resources and a local connection test.
 As a result, the Self Build Register has been divided into a Part 1 and Part 2.
 Part 1 contains those who have demonstrated a local connection, and it is the number of entries on Part 1 which will be considered in exercising the statutory duty.
 Part 2 includes those who do not pass the local connection test.
-This has had the effect of significantly reducing the scale of demand on the register, and this will be likely to affect whether the authority complies with the duty in future years. - 8.41 In terms of monitoring supply, planning permissions in Reading do not generally specify whether a development is self-build.
+This has had the effect of significantly reducing the scale of demand on the register, and this will be likely to affect whether the authority complies with the duty in future years.

+8.42 In terms of monitoring supply, planning permissions in Reading do not generally specify whether a development is self-build.
 There could be an exception to this where plots are set aside as part of a larger development to comply with Local Plan policy H3, but this has not yet happened in Reading.
 Therefore, the only way in which the Council can monitor its statutory duty is through the granting of self-build relief from the Community Infrastructure Levy.
-Table 8.16 sets out the number of permitted dwellings for which self-build relief has been granted since the start of the first base period (31st October 2015) and over the most recent base period.
-As can be seen, only 4 self-build dwellings have been added to the supply in 2020-2021.
+Table 8.18 sets out the number of permitted dwellings for which self-build relief has been granted since the start of the first base period (31st October 2015) and over the most recent base period.
+As can be seen, only 5 self-build dwellings have been added to the supply in 2021-2022.

-Status Dwellings Permitted dwellings with self-build relief granted over first five base periods (31 st October 2015-30 th October 2020) 33 Permitted dwellings with self-build relief granted 31 st October 2020- 30 th October 2021) 4 Total permitted dwellings with self-build relief granted 31 st October 2015-30 th October 2021) 37
+Status Dwellings Permitted dwellings with self-build relief granted over first six base periods (31 st October 2015-30 th October 2021) 37 Permitted dwellings with self-build relief granted 31 st October 2021- 30 th October 2022) 5 Total permitted dwellings with self-build relief granted 31 st October 2015-30 th October 2022) 42 Permitted dwellings with self-build relief granted 1 st April 2019 (i.e. since changes to the register) - 30 th October 2022 22

-Table 8.16: Self-build dwellings granted permission 2015-2021
+Table 8.18: Self-build dwellings granted permission 2015-2022

-8.42 To assess compliance with the statutory duty, demand on the register needs to be compared with supply of permissions.
+8.43 To assess compliance with the statutory duty, demand on the register needs to be compared with supply of permissions.
 As set out in paragraph 8.39, supply needs to be compared to demand from three years before.
-Table 8.17 sets out the most recent information.
+Table 8.19 sets out the most recent information.

 Base period Total entries on register at end of base period Total self-build permissions since 30 th October 2015 Demand vs supply Duty met?
-First (31 st October 2015 to 30 th October 2016) 41 28 (by 30 th October 2019) -13 No Second (31 st October 2016 to 30 th October 2017) 112 34 (by 30 th October 2020) -78 No Third (31 st October 2017 to 30 th October 2018) 158 37 (by 30 th October 2021) -121 No Fourth (31 st October 2018 to 30 th October 2019) 13 (Part 1) TBC (period still underway) ТВС TBC Fifth (31 st October 2019 to 30 th October 2020) 30 TBC (period still underway) ТВС TBC Sixth (31 st October 2020 to 30 th October 2021) 38 TBC (period still underway) ТВС ТВС
+First (31 st October 2015 to 30 th October 2016) 41 28 (by 30 th October 2019) -13 No Second (31 st October 2016 to 30 th October 2017) 112 34 (by 30 th October 2020) -78 No Third (31 st October 2017 to 30 th October 2018) 158 37 (by 30 th October 2021) -121 No